CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 ![Garmin Vivofit Jr 2 Disney Pink](/uploads/garmin-vivofit-jr-2-disney-pink.jpg "Garmin Vivofit Jr 2 Disney Pink")

 First Garmin Vivofit Jr 2 review, and this kids' activity tracker has Disney Princess pink design, and its wrist band is very adjustable & easy to use.
 This fitness watch is water-resistant and seems very durable.
 Using this health band, you will get an interactive app experience and very easy to connect with your devices.

 You can check your kids' activity on your mobile devices or tablets in one click using the parent control app.
 Parents can access duty management and recompense tools on the parent-controlled app, and the battery timing of VivoFit Jr 2 is very good.

 The activity tracker Vivofit Jr comes with a user-replaceable battery.
 The Vivo jr2 fitness band requires one CR2 battery, and no recharge is needed for one year.
 The watch comes with a battery installed already.
 It is a round watch battery.
 When the battery finishes, you have to purchase a new one.

 Let's talk about mobile connectivity with a family fitness tracker.
 It is very straightforward to connect with mobile devices and smart devices, and it can easily connect with both ios and android devices.

+The health application helps Parents in tracking all fitness activities of children on the android smartphone easily.
+The mobile application is not for kids' enjoyment; it is only used to manage fitness tracker watch.

+This fitness technology product's plus point is the schedule alerts parent app, which will remind kids to do work on time like it reminds brush teeth, do homework on time, and much more.

+The parent android and ios applications are very handy for parents to remind their kids to work on time.
+The manufacturer of this health and fitness band is Garmin, and after buying the Included Components, you will get are Vivofit Jr 2 Garmin fitness watch and documentation only.

+The band has no touch screen, and it has only a color screen, and the wrist band made of silicone-like material.
+This health monitoring device has only one button and very easy to learn fast for kids.
+To get the full experience, you must have to download the mobile application for a better experience.

+These health and fitness gadgets will motivate your tweens to achieve operational goals, and challenges and children will like this fitness band very well.
+By looking at this health and fitness wristband, It has an elegant design and band made of silicone material, which is very good for kids' skin.

+After using this accurate fitness tracker, tweens will count their foot-steps on a daily basis, and they will enjoy Toe-to-Toe step challenges with friends.
+The challenges will let them most foot-step counts and compete with each other and are perfect for kids, and you can gift this heath gadget to your kids, they will like it very well.
+So, Overall, Garmin Vivofit Jr 2 is a [Best Fitness Tracker](https://www.techradar.com/best/fitness-tracker) For Tweens 2021.

 #### Specifications